 Do you need a financial advisor?

-Why a Financial Advisor is Just as Important your Doctor
+Why a Financial Advisor is Just as Important as your Doctor

-The financial advice industry, sadly to say, has become so confusing for investors to navigate that many now require the likes of a degree of sorts on the subject just to figure out whether they should even consider working with an advisor.
+The financial advice industry, sadly, has become so confusing for investors to navigate that many now require the likes of a degree of sorts on the subject just to figure out whether they should even consider working with an advisor.
 This has resulted in many individuals who could actually benefit from seeing a financial planner, not seeking the correct counsel.

 Choosing A Financial Advisor